Catalonia – El Priorat

 A morning could be well spent in Cornudella, as the walk today is not long.
 An ancient monastery path takes you up the holy mountain of Montsant, with views for miles.
 After the wild and desolate top, descend to the pretty village of Morera for your next overnight stay in the community-owned hotel (great views).
 (Medium: 4 hrs, 10 km, CUSs 550m) OR try our valley walk to avoid Montsant completely (a 500m ascent) – Easy: 3 hrs, 8km, CUSs 300m)

-A night or two more to relax, wander, and read seems a must, but you might just have to return home – taxi to Reus airport or railway station included in the price.
+A night or two more to relax and explore seems a must, but you might just have to return home.
+Book a taxi for the short trip to Falset train station through your hotel.
 Or why not extend your stay with a few days in Barcelona?

 ARRIVING BY AIR